firefly-iii/docs/docs/docs/references/data-importer/roles.md

 ## Amount (in foreign currency)

 Indicates the foreign amount of the transaction.
-Is always present next to the normal amount.
+If you select a column that contains the foreign amount, you must also select the "Foreign currency code (ISO 4217)" role.
+Otherwise, it may not be possible to import a foreign amount.

 ## Amount (credit / debit column)